r1mikey/research-unix-v7/README.md

 Unfortunately, the GDB shipped with the Carlson Minot toolchain is a bit crashy, so I've been using the GDB from *GNU Tools for Arm Embedded Processors*.
 This toolchain only targets M series CPUs, but the debugger is still usable for armv6k and armv7a.
 You can install this using [Homebrew](https://brew.sh/) - the cask name is `gcc-arm-embedded`.

-And, finally, you'll definitely want qemu.
+And, finally, you'll want qemu.
 You should install qemu using Homebrew (`brew install qemu`).

-Once you're done installing, since macOS now forces zsh onto you, use the `rehash` builtin to be able to run the new commands.
+After installing all build dependencies, you should use the `rehash` shell builtin to be able to run the new commands.

 Now that you have all the pieces in place, and assuming you placed an image of your SD card into the tools subdirectory (as described above), you're ready to build and run.